 This intermediate course will expand upon the knowledge and skills learned in previous ARTS courses to further develop studio art practices (painting, drawing, or 3D art), increase technical skills, engage contemporary conceptual issues, and begin developing artistic professionalism.
-Students will create a sketchbook and portfolio of paintings as
+Students will create a sketchbook and portfolio of paintings as they develop self-guided studio assignments and projects that focus on technical craft, personal research, and the construction of meaning in visual art through the use of metaphor and symbolism.

-Graphic Design III

-This intermediate-level graphic design course will expand upon the knowledge and skills learned in ARTS 202 to introduce professional practices in the field of graphic design.
+ARTS 308 (3) Graphic Design III PREREQUISITE: ARTS 202 This intermediate-level graphic design course will expand upon the knowledge and skills learned in ARTS 202 to introduce professional practices in the field of graphic design.
 Students will increase technical skills through the development of research based creative designs that are modeled after real world marketing projects.
 Students will also begin investigating actual career opportunities and start developing a professional portfolio/resume that will begin preparing them for a career in graphic design.
+Digital lab course fee: \$50